fieldtrip/website/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip.md

 ## MEG-epilepsy

 - This dataset contains MEG data from two patients.
-The data was recorded at Aston Brain Centre (ABC) using a 275-channel CTF system and using an Elekta 306-channel system, i.e. for both patients there are the recordings with the two MEG systems.
+The data was recorded at Aston Brain Centre (ABC) using a 275-channel CTF system and using a Neuromag/Elekta 306-channel system, i.e. for both patients there are the recordings with the two MEG systems.
 This clinical data was kindly provided by Professor Stefano Seri.
 - Download the dataset [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/epilepsy/) from our FTP server.

 Documentation referring to this dataset: